maskboyAvi/PairPilot-IDE/Learning/BuildLogic/04-Runner-WebWorker-Pyodide.md

 - worker crashes
 - timeouts

-## What I learned / gotchas
+## Notes

 - Pyodide is large, so the first Python run can take a few seconds.
-- This is not a secure sandbox; it’s “run in my own browser” execution.
+- This is not a secure sandbox; execution happens in the browser.
-- It’s still worth doing because it keeps the project deployable and demo-friendly.